TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 );
 ```

+> **Note**
+> If you use this hook, you need to return an object from your action's backend code.
+Otherwise optimistic state update won't work properly.

 Then, you need to pass the initial fetched data as prop (in this case `likesCount`) from Server Component to Client Component, and use the hook in it.

 ```tsx